charliecalvert/CloudNotes/Assignments/NpmUtilities.md

 var utils = isit.utils;
 ```

+**NOTE**: *You should, of course, be loading your NPM package, not mine.
+Where I write calvert, you should be writing your last name.*

-Now use one of the methods:
+Now use one of the methods from your package:

 ```javascript
 router.get('/readFile', function(request, response) {